lm3nitro/Projects/Virtualization/ESXi/Part 1-VMWare ESXI Install.md

 ### Summary

-I was able to successfully install and configure VMWare ESXi in my server and apply the license. in part 2 I will be running a vulnerability scsan on this server to see if there are any vulnerabilities that need to be address.
-Having a virtualized environment is important for several resasons:
+I was able to successfully install and configure VMWare ESXi in my server and apply the license. in part 2 I will be running a vulnerability scan on this server to see if there are any vulnerabilities that need to be address.
+Having a virtualized environment is important for several reasons:

 + Isolation: This will allow me to create isolated environments, preventing potential threats from affecting other nodes in my network.
 I will be using my VMs for cybersecurity related projects and testing potentially harmful software/configurations.
-This will help foster a safer environment for learning and expirimentation.
+This will help foster a safer environment for learning and experimentation.
 + Snapshots: Practice and trial has shown that you sometimes don't get it right the first time.
-Having the option to have snapshots is crucial when testing in case you need to rollback to a clean slate.
+Having the option to have snapshots is crucial when testing in case you need to roll back to a clean slate.
-+ Efficiency: By having multiple virtual macine running on a single physical machine I can maximize resources and save on cost.
++ Efficiency: By having multiple virtual machine running on a single physical machine I can maximize resources and save on cost.